Strong Bones: 5 Foods to Strengthen Your Bones

 You would assume that countries that consume the highest amounts of dairy and calcium supplements compared to anywhere else in the world would have the lowest incidence of bone fractures.
 You would be wrong.

 These advanced countries actually have the highest fracture rates.
-Oddly enough the fracture rate of counties like Asia and Africa whose natives consume little dairy products, and no calcium supplements have as much as 70% a lower incidence.
+Oddly enough the fracture rate of countries like Asia and Africa whose natives consume little dairy products, and no calcium supplements is as much as 70% lower incidence.

 The Western diet is largely made up of acid forming foods such as highly refined grains, sugary foods, and processed meats.
 The pH of our blood is 7.365 and is extremely sensitive to changes.
 Even a pH change of 0.1 can be lethal to our body.